2023 V.League 2

 The 2023 V.League 2, known as the Gold Star V.League 2 (Giải bóng đá Hạng Nhất Quốc gia Bia Sao Vàng 2023) for sponsorship reasons, will be the 29th season of V. League 2, Vietnam's second tier professional football league.
-The season is scheduled to commence on 7 April 2023.
+The season is scheduled to commence on 6 April 2023.

 Changes from the previous season

 Withdrawn clubs

-On February 14, 2023, both Saigon and Can Tho all announced not to attend 2023 V.League 2 due to financial reasons.
-Saigon have sold their spot in the league to Lam Dong before subsequently dissolving.
+On February 14, 2023, both Saigon and Can Tho announced they would not attend 2023 V.League 2 due to financial reasons.
+Saigon sold their spot in the league to Lam Dong before subsequently dissolving.
 However, Saigon said that their facilities and professional work have not met the conditions, not guaranteeing long-term progress so Saigon have been dissolved while Lam Dong still play in the Vietnamese Football League Second Division.
 Meanwhile, Can Tho will play in the Vietnamese Football League Third Division from the 2023–24 season.

+Competition format

+Initially, the Organizing Committee decided that the tournament would apply the format of season 2021 but with a few changes: